 Main Event Entertainment operates high volume family entertainment centers throughout Texas and Arizona.
 We have one in San Antonio but it's clear across town and my boys consider it a big deal to go.
 This 58,000 square foot center is home to 26 high quality recreational bowling lanes, laser tag, a gravity high ropes course, billiards and shuffleboard tables, more than 125 interactive games and a tempting array of food and beverage.

 My husband and I were able to sit and relax over a beer (our friends from Surprise joined us for a little bit) while the boys indulged in allllll the video games and got their fill of laser tag (although let's be real, they're probably never going to agree that there is enough laser tag in their lives.)
 The food is very good – it's definitely not arcade or snack bar food.
 It's a great place for the kids to go crazy but there's also lots for adults to do, too.
-We saw a lot of younger adults without kids and one couple who was on a date.
+We saw a lot of younger adults without kids and one couple who was on a date so this isn't exclusively a place for kids activities in Tempe by any means.

 To learn more about the Main Event, visit their website.